roderickjackson-bradley/socket_io_app/work/w11/d1/03-04-mastermind-settings-lab/mastermind-settings-lab.md

 1. Learned how to use React Router to perform client-side routing.

-2. Refactored the react-mastermind app to render the game at the root route.
+2. Refactored the react-mastermind app to render a `<GamePage>` component at the root route.

 3. Added a "Difficulty" `<Link>` to the `<GamePage>` used to navigate to a `<SettingsPage>` component.